Energy in Indonesia: Transport sector

-Much energy in Indonesia is used for domestic transportation.
+Much of the energy in Indonesia is used for domestic transportation.
 The dominance of private vehicles - mostly cars and motorbikes - in Indonesia has led to an enormous demand for fuel.
 Energy consumption in the transport sector is growing by about 4.5% every year.
 There is therefore an urgent need for policy reform and infrastructure investment to enhance the energy efficiency of transport, particularly in urban areas.

 There are large opportunities to reduce both the energy consumption from the transport sector, for example through the adoption of higher energy efficiency standards for private cars/motorbikes and expanding mass transit networks.
 Many of these measures would be more cost-effective than the current transport systems.
 There is also scope to reduce the carbon intensity of transport energy, particularly through replacing diesel with biodiesel or through electrification.
 Both would require comprehensive supply chain analysis to ensure that the biofuels and power plants are not having wider environmental impacts such as deforestation or air pollution.